-Fair trade not only gave these women the freedom to work when they wish, a job that pays them directly through the organisation of a co-operative, but also the opportunity of educating themselves and their children, and the institution of nurseries to take care of their children while they work.
-Basic women’s rights and well, natural rights and freedoms that we modern-day women take for granted since we have earned them eons ago.
+Fair trade not only gave these women the freedom to work when they wish, a job that pays them directly through the organization of a co-operative, but also the opportunity of educating themselves and their children, and the institution of nurseries to take care of their children while they work.
+Essential women’s rights and well, natural rights and freedoms that we modern-day women take for granted since we have earned them eons ago.

-Having made my plea I urge all the women (and men!) that read this article to please hold these women close to your hearts because you too can make a difference.
+Having made my plea, I urge all the women (and men!) that read this article to please hold these women close to your hearts because you too can make a difference.
 Buying fair-trade is much more powerful then donating money to charities since it can be traced right back to the worker.
 The evidence is there and so is your choice.
 As Lévesque-Lapointe said: ‘If everyone had a pot of our balm in their house, imagine what kind of an impact that would have on the living conditions of these women of West Africa.’

-Karité Delapointe which is the only Fairtrade Certified shea butter importer in Canada, offers 3 products which mostly contain pure and organic shea butter: a balm which hydrates and regenerates the skin, a conditioning lip balm and a luxurious soap, all offered in 3 fragrances: Douceur, Fruity and Freshness or in unscented.
+Karité Delapointe which is the only Fairtrade Certified shea butter importer in Canada, offers three products which mostly contain pure and organic shea butter: a balm which hydrates and regenerates the skin, a conditioning lip balm and a luxurious soap, all offered in 3 fragrances: Douceur, Fruity, and Freshness or in unscented.
 They are also working with incorporating fair-trade cacao in a new line of Orange-Cacao products which will be available soon.
 You can visit their site www.karitedelapointe.com to place an order.
 They also sell in bulk!
 So whether it’s to soothe your chapped hands this winter or to buy fair-trade shea butter for your own company don’t forget the ones who are at the forefront and are paving the way for other products to become fair-trade.
 Do the right thing.
 Buy fair-trade and think of this: you are also putting a smile on a West African woman’s face…priceless isn’t it

-TO PLACE AN ORDER PLEASE CLICK HERE:
+TO PLACE AN ORDER, PLEASE CLICK HERE: